Mark Alpert knows about stuff.

 If we want to be mavens who help our students successfully answer these questions, we need to focus on more than just the intellectual category of the curriculum.
 Like Mark Alpert, we need to know about a lot of stuff.
 We need to understand our own journey so we can provide a compass to help our students write their stories.

-Stories which feature them striving for their full potential…and making a difference in the world.
+Stories that feature them striving for their full potential…and making a difference in the world.